MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 By default, Defender for Cloud Apps scans sensitivity labels that were defined in your organization as well as external ones defined by other organizations.

-To ignore sensitivity labels set external to your organization, in the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), go to **Settings** and then **Microsoft Purview Information Protection**.
-Select **Only scan files for sensitivity labels from Microsoft Purview Information Protection and content inspection warnings from this tenant**.
+To ignore sensitivity labels set external to your organization, go to the Microsoft 365 Defender portal and select **Settings**.
+Then choose **Cloud Apps**.
+Under **Information Protection**, select **Microsoft Purview Information Protection**.
+Then select **Only scan files for sensitivity labels from Microsoft Purview Information Protection and content inspection warnings from this tenant**.

 ![Ignore labels.](media/azip-ignore.png)